Speed Guide · Updated March 24, 2026

 ③ Optimize Images

 • Compress before uploading.
-Use tools like Squoosh or TinyPNG to compress images before uploading to Shopify.
+Use Squoosh or TinyPNG.
 Aim for under 200KB per product image.

 ④ Enable Lazy Loading

-Lazy loading means images and videos below the fold (not visible on initial page load) aren't loaded until the user scrolls to them.
-This dramatically reduces initial page weight.
+Lazy loading means images below the fold aren't loaded until the user scrolls to them.
+Most modern themes include this, but don't lazy-load your hero image — it should load immediately.

 ⚡ Expected impact: 10–25% improvement on pages with many images